 Spring & summer

-Groupings of dead fish usually are the result of a common bacterial infection referred to as columnaris.
-Columnaris tends to affect fish as water temperatures warm and fish are stressed from the energy they spent on spawning.
-Columnaris infections can kill sunfish, crappies and bullheads, and occasionally, largemouth bass and northern pike.
+Groupings of dead fish usually are the result of common, opportunistic infections.
+These infections tend to affect fish as water temperatures warm and fish are stressed from the energy they spent on spawning.
+Such infections can kill sunfish, crappies and bullheads, and occasionally, largemouth bass and northern pike.

 The retreat of lake and stream ice can sometimes leaves behind dead fish, commonly referred to as winterkill.